htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/tech-stack.md

 As Bluetooth Low Energy (BLE) allowed for both a broadcasting approach and client-server-communication, the decision to use BLE instead of the ‘classic’ Bluetooth standard was quickly made.

 Common with all modern technologies and tech stacks, using a newer approach inherently comes with a smaller knowledge base, due to the limited amount of ‘users’.
-This frequently lead to issues, as exemplary code was difficult to find, even though the basic Google documentation was quite extensive.
+This frequently led to issues, as exemplary code was difficult to find, even though the basic Google documentation was quite extensive.

 {{</section>}}